 Next Round: When you are finished working the round of shell sts, work a round of surface crochet slip stitches all the way around.
-The first time you work this round, you’ll want to work the surface crochet in... the spot where the last round, round 17, touches the shell stitch edging round.
-On the other side, you’ll want to work this round in the spot where round 1 touches the shell stitch edging round.
+The first time you work this round, work the surface crochet in the spot where the last round, round 17, touches the shell stitch edging round.
+On the other side, work this round in the spot where round 1 touches the shell stitch edging round.

 Rep these two edging rounds on the other side, working back across the free loops in your starting chain.
 To get your work started, you will need to create an active loop.
-There are different ways you could do this, but I did it on my project by inserting my hook into one of the free loops in the starting chain, and pulling up a loop, leaving an extra long tail of yarn to weave in.
+There are different ways you could do this.
+Try inserting the hook into one of the free loops in the starting chain and pulling up a loop, leaving an extra long tail of yarn to weave in.